What is Preventive Maintenance

 Condition monitoring has become ubiquitous today with most equipment manufacturers providing data access to critical parameters.
 CMMS integration with sensors, programmable logic controllers (PLCs), SCADA, smart devices and other automated sources of data capture is leading to a data explosion.
 Humongous data inundation has shifted the focus of tools from consumption to management by exception and action-oriented insights.

 Real-time data availability simultaneously from multiple types of equipment has led to application of Artificial Intelligence / Machine Language (AI/ML) technologies to model the system behavior more accurately.
 Powerful algorithms and system modeling is redefining modern shop floor and leading to a holistic understanding of equipment, operating conditions and helps us predict their failures.
 Predictive maintenance is transforming maintenance planning and asset management.
 Preventive maintenance has its utility and thus most organizations are adopting a hybrid maintenance strategy, wherein preventive maintenance will continue to co-exist with other types of maintenance management practices, like reactive maintenance and predictive maintenance.

 Why is MaintWiz CMMS an ideal solution for managing your Preventive Maintenance programs?

-MaintWiz is a new age industry 4.0 CMMS software platform that helps you to digitalize your maintenance operations and records, and assist you with powerful tools to manage Predictive, Preventive and Breakdown Maintenance programs.
+MaintWiz is a new age industry 4.0 CMMS software platform that helps you to digitalize your maintenance operations and records, and assists you with powerful tools to manage Predictive, Preventive and Breakdown Maintenance programs.
 MaintWiz is a Simple, Easy to use, Integrated, Cost effective and Scalable solution.

-Key benefits of MaintWiz in designing and administering Preventive Maintenance plan include:
+Key benefits of MaintWiz in designing and administering Preventive Maintenance plans include:

 1. Robust feature set to manage the entire preventive maintenance program, including scheduling, checklists, spare parts, tools management, resource management and tracking.
 Complete maintenance records are available at a single place and on-demand.

-3. Sophisticated functionalities under the hood are simplified for the user, with easy to use excel uploads.
-Excel uploads support schedule setup, task lists design and spare parts recommendations.
+3. Sophisticated functionalities under the hood are simplified for the user, with easy-to-use excel uploads.
+Excel uploads support schedule setup, and task lists to design and spare parts recommendations.
 Copy paste functionality to copy assignments over from past work orders is also available.